Public Records Requests

 How long will it take for my request to be answered?

-Three (3) working days from the time the Administrative Procedures Section (APS) receives the request.
+Idaho residents can anticipate a response within three (3) working days from the time the department receives the request.

 Is there a cost?